GLOSSARY OF TERMS

 dynamically expanding space.

-save-the-appearance modifications of the BB model in which a large
+save-the-appearance modifications of the Big Bang (BB) model in which a large

-cosmological constant is said to have existed, temporarily, early in the history of the BB,
+cosmological constant (a super-dense vacuum) is said to have operated, temporarily, early in the history of the

 and caused a rapid accelerating expansion of the universe; the inflation